Azure-Samples/java-microservices-aca-lab/tips.md

    git push
    ```

-1. Restart the config server pod:
+1. Restart the `config-server` pod:

    ```bash
    kubectl get pods
    kubectl delete pod <config-server-pod>
    ```

-1. Wait for the config server to be properly up and running again:
+1. Wait for the `config-server` to be properly up and running again:

    ```bash
    kubectl get pods -w
    ```

-1. If the config server pod is reporting a `CrashLoopBackoff` state, inspect the logs.
+1. If the `config-server` pod is reporting a `CrashLoopBackoff` state, inspect the logs.

    ```bash
    kubectl logs <config-server-pod>